admin

 The back side of the auto shop coach postcard mailer design.

 Initially, Gary’s business model centered around interviewing shop owners and other automotive industry professionals.
-I got his podcast and Youtube channel up and running, as well as his website.
+I got his podcast and Youtube channel up and running, as well as his new website.

 Soon, his business model changed, as business models often do.
 While his business’ end game was always recruiting auto repair shop owners to his monthly coaching calls, the weekly interviews were unsustainable.
 I soon shifted to editing daily social media Reels, in addition to the long form Youtube “Auto Shop Tips” videos.
 I created and managed his Facebook Ads, while laying out this postcard mailer design.